 Despite the achievement of the Ban Amendment, Puckett warns that powerful industries - currently, the electronics and shipping industries - who have failed to overturn the Ban itself, are now trying to change the definition of what their waste is categorized as in an attempt to continue shipping their harmful waste.
 They do so in order to exempt their products (electronic waste and old ships) from the legal restraints imposed by the Convention and the Ban.

-"Shamefully, electronics manufacturers like HP, Dell and Apple are lobbying for the Basel Convention to call non-functional electronics 'non-waste' and thus not subject to the Basel Ban if somebody simply declares these wastes as possibly repairable," said BAN's Puckett.
+"Shamefully, electronics manufacturers like HP, Dell, and Apple are lobbying for the Basel Convention to call non-functional electronics 'non-waste' and thus not be subject to the Basel Ban if somebody simply declares these wastes as possibly repairable," said BAN's Puckett.
 "Likewise, the shipping industry has run screaming from their Basel responsibilities for old obsolete ships to create their own Hong Kong Convention, designed specifically to perpetuate the dumping of these toxic ships on South Asian beaches."

-"There can be no excuse for any country to use poorer countries as convenient dumping grounds for their waste, and it is especially ugly to do this in the name of recycling or the circular economy," said Puckett.
-"With the Ban Amendment now international law, we hope and urge that all countries that have failed to ratify it will reconsider what it means to be global leaders in the age of globalization."
+"There can be no excuse for any country to use poorer countries as convenient dumping grounds for their waste, and it is especially ugly to do this in the name of recycling or the circular economy," said Puckett, "With the Ban Amendment now international law, we hope and urge that all countries that have failed to ratify it will reconsider what it means to be global leaders in the age of globalization."